What Is a Muse? How to Find Yours and Why Everyone Needs One

 2. The Emotional Muse

 Grief, love, longing, rage, and joy: our deepest emotions are some of the most powerful creative forces we will ever encounter.
 The Emotional Muse does not ask to be comfortable.
 It asks to be expressed.
-In the African diasporic tradition, music born of sorrow—the spiritual, the blues, the samba—is proof that the emotional muse transforms what breaks us into what heals the world.
+In the African diasporic tradition, music born of sorrow — the spiritual, the blues, the samba — is proof that the emotional muse transforms what breaks us into what heals the world.

 3. The Spiritual Muse

 This is the muse that arrives in prayer, in ceremony, in the quiet just before dawn.
 It speaks through ancestral dreams, inexplicable synchronicities, and the feeling of being guided toward something greater than your ambition.
-The spiritual muse is deeply honored in Ubuntu philosophy—the understanding that our creativity is not ours alone but is in service to the community, the lineage, and the future.
+The spiritual muse is deeply honored in Ubuntu philosophy — the understanding that our creativity is not ours alone but is in service to the community, the lineage, and the future.

 4. The Ancestral Muse

 This spirit is the muse our traditions have always known best.
 It is the grandmother who shaped the clay with her hands.
 The great-uncle, whose voice brought a whole congregation to its feet, embodies this muse.
 The ancestor you never met whose gifts live in your hands, your voice, your way of seeing the world.
 The Ancestral Muse does not need to be remembered to be present.
 It lives in your body.
 It has been waiting all your life for you to pick up the work it started.
+What epigenetics is learning about ancestral memory gives scientific language to what African traditions have always practiced: that the dead are not truly gone, they live in our cellular memory, waiting for us to open the channel.

 The Griot and the Ancestral Creative Tradition